John Biffen: In government

 On 9 February 1986, he said that Toryism was "not a raucous political faction" and after the Conservative Party's losses in the 1986 local government elections, and poor performances in the two parliamentary by-elections held simultaneously, Biffen was interviewed on Weekend World by Brian Walden on 11 May as the government's spokesman.
 He called the results "Black Thursday", said the Conservatives needed to fight the next general election on a "balanced ticket" and that "no one seriously supposes that the Prime Minister would be Prime Minister throughout the entire period of the next Parliament".
-This alienated him from Thatcher and resulted in his being dropped from the Cabinet after the 1987 general election.
+This alienated him from Thatcher and resulted in his being dropped from the Cabinet following the 1987 general election.
 His dismissal was no surprise, in that Thatcher's press secretary Bernard Ingham had already famously called him a "semi-detached" member of the Cabinet.
 Thatcher in her memoirs described Biffen's desire for a balanced ticket as "foolish" and "a recipe for paralysis."
 Nevertheless, Thatcher later admitted that Biffen's departure from the Cabinet was "a loss in some ways", because of his Euroscepticism and his "sound instincts on economic matters".
 In the month after his sacking Biffen likened Thatcher's governing style to that of a "Stalinist regime".

 Despite his right-wing views on economic policy, he was very much to the left of Thatcher on social policy.
 Similarly to Powell, he completely opposed capital punishment and was very supportive of equal gay rights but wanted less immigration.
 Biffen also opposed the tightening of laws restricting abortion and voted in 1990 to preserve the limit at 28 weeks.

 Brian Walden noted that Biffen was the "most honest" politician he had interviewed.